 Knowledge base and content strategy

-A knowledge base is nothing without internal content strategy.
+A knowledge base is nothing without an internal content strategy.
 Technology is only one part of the equation.
-It requires organisational resources to create, edit, and share content that is relevant and timely.
+It requires organizational resources to create, edit, and share content that is relevant and timely.

 You should nominate a team of individuals as knowledge champions who are responsible for creating and updating your knowledge base content.
 They should be responsible for all your policies and procedures, while Subject Matter Experts (SMEs) can be assigned to document review using your knowledge base system.

-Combining your knowledge base with a centralised content strategy is key to success.
+Combining your knowledge base with a centralized content strategy is key to success.

 Final remarks